 - 8.1 After the examiners have reached a decision, the candidate shall be notified by the Academic Registrar of the result of his/her examination.
-The degree shall not be awarded until an electronic version of the successful thesis has been deposited in the College Digital Repository and one hard copy has been lodged with the Academic Registrar (see paragraph 4.9 above). - 8.2 A diploma under the seal of the College shall be subsequently delivered to each candidate who has been awarded a degree. - 8.3 The diploma for the degree will bear the names of the candidate in the form in which they appear in the records of the College at the date of issue.
+The degree shall not be awarded until an electronic version of the successful thesis has been deposited with the Academic Registrar (see paragraph 4.9 above). - 8.2 A diploma under the seal of the College shall be subsequently delivered to each candidate who has been awarded a degree. - 8.3 The diploma for the degree will bear the names of the candidate in the form in which they appear in the records of the College at the date of issue.